 It’s important to have done your research in advance to be able to address concerns and come into the conversation prepared.

 If your loved one is taken by surprise, anger or hurt feelings are a possibility.
-Many seniors associate assisted living with a loss of independence, and it can be very difficult to ponder the idea that they might lose that - make sure you acknowledge and listen to any concerns your loved one has.
+Many seniors associate assisted living with a loss of independence, and it can be very difficult to ponder the idea that they might lose that.

-It’s entirely possible that the decision won’t be made over the course of one conversation, it requires a lot of thought and consideration.
+It’s entirely possible that the decision won’t be made over the course of one conversation.
+It’s an important decision that requires a lot of thought and consideration.
 If your loved is upset by the conversation, then by all means allow them time and space to process their feelings.
 However, if you are concerned about their safety and their ability to care for themselves at home, those concerns don’t go away.
 Even if your loved one needs time, gently follow up with them and find out how they’re feeling.